 These benefits should pay out regardless of who caused your injuries.
 This is your only option for holding your employer liable for your injuries, even if they caused the accident.
 However, you may be able to take legal action against a third party whose negligence caused or contributed to your injuries or accident.

 In addition, sometimes employers or workers’ compensation insurance providers resist paying out the benefits that injured or ill employees deserve.
 Insurance companies may try to reduce the benefit amount or wrongfully deny the claim.
-For this reason, you may want to ask a workers’ compensation lawyer for help and enlist the services of a law firm that represents workers filing for workers’ compensation benefits or facing benefit denials.
+For this reason, you may want to ask a workers’ compensation lawyer for help and list the services of a law firm that represents workers filing for workers’ compensation benefits or facing benefit denials.

 Complete a Free Case Evaluation form now